MichaelCurrin/hugo-quickstart/README.md

-# Hugo Quickstart Sample
+# Hugo Quickstart
 > A simple static site skeleton, based on Hugo's quickstart guide

-This project was created based on the Hugo quickstart guide.
+This starter project was created using quickstart instructions on the Hugo website.

 ## Sample